UNICORE-EU/unicore-docs/source/admin-docs/unicorex/index.rst

 *********

-UNICORE/X is the central component of a typical UNICORE installation, providing REST APIs for job management and data access services for a single compute cluster (or just a file system).
+UNICORE/X is the central component of a typical UNICORE installation, providing :ref:`REST APIs <rest-api>` for job management and data access services for a single compute cluster (or just a file system).

-The :ref:`UNICORE Registry server <registry>` provides information about available services to clients and other services.
-It is a specially configured UNICORE/X server, so please make sure to refer to the general :doc:`UNICORE/X manual <manual>` as well.

 .. image:: ../../_static/unicorex.png